Elusivehawk/Coding-Standards/README.md

 # Coding-Standards

 The coding standards for Stupid Questions, Inc.!
-Follow it to the letter if you're working on code!
+Follow them to the letter if you're working on code!

 ## How to Use